How to prepare for your PIP assessment

 Our instantly downloadable guide to claiming personal independence payment (PIP) will tell you everything you need to know to help you prepare for your PIP assessment, including:

 - How the PIPAT computer software used by health professionals works.

 - What questions the health professional has to answer in the PA4 Medical Consultation Report form.

-- What questions you are likely to be asked at your PIP medical.
+- What questions you are likely to be asked at your PIP assessment.

 - The questions you may not be asked, but need to make sure you answer anyway.

 - What ‘informal observations’ the health professional will be making about the way you look and behave during your PIP assessment, but which you won’t be given a chance to comment on.